-Rules for Saving Money In Your First Year of College
+Rules for Saving Money in Your First Year of College

 In your first year of college, you might be juggling numerous things.
-From attending classes and keeping up with coursework to working a part-time job to making new friends, there's a lot to manage and keeping tabs on your finances may not be high on the list.
+From attending classes and keeping up with coursework to working a part-time job to making new friends, there's a lot to manage, and keeping tabs on your finances may not be high on the list.

-But, the financial habits you develop in your first year of college can benefit you long after graduation day arrives.
+The financial habits you develop in your first year of college can benefit you long after graduation day arrives.
 Getting into the savings routine early on is especially important if you want to start off your career with a solid emergency fund in place, or eventually buy a home.

-Saving money in college is all about having a plan, and making the right choices.
+Saving money in college is all about having a plan and making the right choices.
 If you want to start building your cash cushion, remember to follow these rules for saving money as a college freshman.

 Create a Budget

 Making a budget for the first time isn't as daunting as it might seem.
 A budget is simply a plan for spending.
 To make a budget, add up everything you anticipate spending for the month, then compare that to the money you have coming in.
 That includes any money you earn from working or financial support your parents might provide.
 The goal is to make sure that you're not spending more than you have coming in.
 If you are, you'll need to cut back on some of your expenses so you can find money to save.

 Choose the Right Bank

 The first year of college is a great time to open a checking account and a savings account if you haven't already.
 Your checking account is for paying bills or making purchases; your savings account is for holding the money that you don't plan to spend right now.
 When choosing a bank, focus on two things: the fees they charge and the interest you can earn on savings.
 Student accounts tend to carry fewer fees, but at the same time, it pays to make sure you're earning the highest rate possible on your savings so your money grows faster.